fdonnet/ubik_accounting/README.md

   </Target>
 ```

-I don't know why, but my build fail in Github actions if I let this Tailwind instructions (related to the forms plugin).
+I don't know why, but my build fails in Github actions if I let this Tailwind instructions (related to the forms plugin).
 If someone has an idea...
+`EXEC : error : Cannot find module '@tailwindcss/forms'`

+**To use Tailwind in DEV**, you need to have node installed, Tailwind and Tailwind forms...
+I let you go on their site for installation instructions.

 | Package | For what |
 |----------- | -------- |